cloudberrydb/cloudberrydb/src/backend/access/appendonly/README.md

 pg_aoseg for the target segment, but that lock is released as soon as the pg_aoseg tuple is locked.

-Vacuum truncation (to release space used by aborted tranactions) also scans pg_aoseg with a fresh catalog snapshot, and holds the relation extension lock.
+Vacuum truncation (to release space used by aborted transactions) also scans pg_aoseg with a fresh catalog snapshot, and holds the relation extension lock.
 It skips over tuples that are locked, to not interfere with inserters.